baptistecs/Natural-Cycles/README.md

 ## TODO (OR NOT)

+- use git-secrets for saving keys (firebase, cookie, blake2b...)
 - Backend authentification
 - Unit testing
 - Make config files required on startup (for controllers and tool classes)